-We may be treated as a PRC resident enterprise for PRC tax purposes, which may subject us to PRC income taxes on our worldwide income and may result in PRC withholding taxes on interest we pay on the Notes and PRC tax on gains from the transfer of the Notes management body" as a management body that exercises full and substantial control and management over the business, personnel, accounts and properties of an enterprise.
+We may be treated as a PRC resident enterprise for PRC tax purposes, which may subject us to PRC income taxes on our worldwide income and PRC withholding taxes on interest we pay on the Notes and may result in PRC tax on gains from the transfer of the Notes

+Under the Enterprise Income Tax Law (企業所得税法) (the "EIT Law") which took effect on January 1, 2008 and was amended on February 24, 2017, and its implementation rules, enterprises established outside the PRC whose "de facto management bodies" are located in China are considered "resident enterprises" for PRC tax purposes.
+The implementation rules define the term "de facto management body" as a management body that exercises full and substantial control and management over the business, personnel, accounts and properties of an enterprise.
 In April 2009, the State Administration of Taxation specified certain criteria for the determination of the "de facto management bodies" for foreign enterprises that are controlled by PRC enterprises.
 However, there have been no official implementation rules regarding the determination of the "de facto management bodies" for foreign enterprises that are not controlled by PRC enterprises (including companies like ourselves).